This guide demonstrates how to configure OpenTelemetry in Cloudflare Workers to send telemetry data to Axiom using the OTel CF Worker package.

 @microlabs/otel-cf-workers

 This package is designed for integrating OpenTelemetry within Cloudflare Workers.
-It provides automatic instrumentation capabilities, making it easier to collect telemetry data from your Workers applications without extensive manual instrumentation.
+It provides automatic instrumentation capabilities, making it easier to collect telemetry data from your Workers apps without extensive manual instrumentation.
 This package simplifies tracing HTTP requests and other asynchronous operations within Workers.

 @opentelemetry/api